 Geology and reserves

-Initially, the superficial layers which have no commercial use will be cleared away from the plateau area.
-The laterite and saprolite ore will then be extracted from a series of terraces using hydraulic excavators and bulldozers.
-Haulage will be undertaken by a fleet of dumper trucks.
+Initially, the superficial layers which have no commercial use are cleared away from the plateau area.
+The laterite and saprolite ore is extracted from a series of terraces using hydraulic excavators and bulldozers.
+Haulage is being undertaken by a fleet of dumper trucks.

 The deposit is a single, continuous but thick layer, therefore several faces will be opened laterally and vertically so that the entire profile can be extracted from the surface lateritic layer and the saprolite which is further down.

-The mine has been given a life of 29 years, during which time mining pits will be filled and replanted at the end of each mining cycle.
+The mine has been given a life of 29 years, during which time mining pits will be filled and replanted at the end of each mining cycle until 2041.

-Inco boasts that its mining processes involve state-of-the art, fourth-generation hydrometallurgical techniques, designed to make it possible to profitably process laterites with low nickel content at low cost, whilst reducing the impact on the environment.
+Vale boasts that its mining processes involve state-of-the-art, fourth-generation hydrometallurgical techniques, designed to make it possible to profitably process laterites with low nickel content at low cost while reducing the impact on the environment.